-The EGU has a range of resources aimed at informing scientists about the world of science policy.
+The EGU has a range of resources to inform scientists about the world of science for policy.

-- Policy Basics: A selection of texts that explain key policy concepts and how scientists can effectively communicate their research to strengthen the policy process.
+- Policy basics: This selection of texts explains key policy concepts and how scientists can effectively communicate their research to strengthen the policy process.

-Getting Involved: Visit this webpage if you would like to learn more or get involved with European science for policy activities.
+- Getting involved: Visit this webpage if you would like to learn more about how scientists can participate in European science for policy activities.

-- Science Policy Column on GeoLog: A regular science policy column (GeoPolicy) has been established on the EGU blog with the aim to inform on European policy and the scientists contributing to this process.
-Run by the EGU Policy Officer, the column will feature guest authors from both academia and policy.
+- Science policy column on GeoLog: A regular science policy column (GeoPolicy) established on the EGU blog aims to provide information about European policy and how scientists can contribute to policy processes.
+Run by the EGU Science Policy Officer, the column features guest authors from both academia and policy.

 The EGU is currently developing its activities to engage with and aid policy workers.
 We have an extensive network of scientific expertise from the Earth, space and planetary sciences.

-- For an overview of the policy-related issues that the EGU researches please read our “What the EGU can do for policy” factsheet (PDF, 58 kB) .
+- For an overview of the policy-related issues that the EGU researches please read our “What the EGU can do for policy” factsheet (PDF, 109.2 KB) .

-- If you require more information on any EGU science-policy issues please email the EGU Policy Officer Chloe Hill at email@example.com.
+If you require more information on any EGU science-policy issues please contact: